 - Domestic violence—no proof required.

-In addition to the above list, if you had a plan prior to March 23, 2010, canceled due to the ACA, you can also claim an exemption.
-Finally, if your hardship is not listed above, you can write in a hardship and see what the marketplace says.
+In addition to the above list, if you had a plan before March 23, 2010, canceled due to the ACA, you can also claim an exemption.
+Finally, if your hardship is not listed above, you can write in hardship and see what the marketplace says.

 Typically, it takes about four weeks to review exemption applications.
 You will receive an exemption certificate number (ECN) once your application is approved.
 You need this number when completing your tax return.

 Residents of States That Didn’t Participate in the Medicaid Expansion

 As part of the ACA, states received additional federal funding for their Medicaid programs, but some chose not to participate.
 As a result, some of their citizens ended up without coverage.